 Let’s face it, you and we don’t have to think the same way.
 While you might want us to write an article only in pointers, we may be the kinds who prefer in-depth posts or vice versa.
 The same holds true with your app users.

 When a user downloads your app, they have the freedom to explore it on their own, at their own pace.
 Now, this may lead them to explore the features that are a unique selling point of your app or they may miss them.
-Giving the user entirely free reign and absolutely no guidance can also result in them getting a little too overwhelmed or confused with what the app has to offer.
+Giving the user entirely free reign and absolutely no in-app guidance can also result in them getting a little too overwhelmed or confused with what the app has to offer.

 This is where the user onboarding flow steps in.